oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 passwords, and client credentials.

-The probability of an attacker guessing generated tokens (and other credentials not intended for handling by end-users) MUST be less than or equal to 2^(-128) and SHOULD be less than or equal to 2^(-160).
+The probability of an attacker guessing generated tokens (and other credentials not intended for handling by end users) MUST be less than or equal to 2^(-128) and SHOULD be less than or equal to 2^(-160).

 The authorization server MUST utilize other means to protect